akpw/akpw/_posts/2016-08-26-BinaryTreesPlayground-Part-I.md

 At that point, you should be fully up-to-date on how to use [the playground](https://github.com/akpw/VisualBinaryTrees) with your own tree implementations.

-The next part will proceed with building the tree drawing infrastructure, with pluggable algorithms for building multiple types tree layouts.
+The next part will proceed with the tree drawing infrastructure and pluggable algorithms for building multiple types tree layouts.